laguna wilcacocha

 How to Get to Laguna Wilcacocha

-There are two main ways to get to the trailhead if you don’t have your own car.
-If you are short on time, then you could take a taxi for around 20 soles.
-Simply state the Laguna and they will know where to go.
+If you don’t have your own car, there are two main ways to get to the trailhead.
+If you are short on time, you could take a taxi for around 20 soles.
+Simply state the Laguna, and they will know where to go.

 A cheaper option would be to take a collectivo.
-I would suggest downloading Mapsme and looking on the map for the “bus to Wilcacocha Laguna” stop.
-This will take you steps away from the trailhead for around 2 soles each way.
+I suggest downloading Mapsme and looking for the “bus to Wilcacocha Laguna” stop on the map.
+This will take you steps from the trailhead for around 2 soles each way.

 laguna wilcacocha trail